Get 80% off your plan for your first 3 months*

 Start with one or two strategies that address your team's specific needs.
 Track what's working, adjust what isn't, and build from there.
 Small, consistent improvements add up to stronger retention over time.

-When you pay employees accurately and on time with payroll software, you remove a common source of frustration.
+When you understand your employer responsibilities and pay employees accurately and on time with payroll software, you remove a common source of frustration.
 Xero helps you manage the financial side of your team so you can focus on building a workplace people don't want to leave.

 Get one month free to see how Xero simplifies team management for small businesses.